Michael Hogben: Television

+A BBC series Auction Man, focused on his auction rooms, demonstrating how the auction room works.
+The show ran for two series.
+Now retired.

 Personal life

 Hogben and his long term partner Lesley married in 2000 after living together for a long time; the comedian Vic Reeves was best man.

 Michael has had three books published: A-Z of Antiques and Auctions, 101 Antiques of the Future, and Collecting Under the Radar.